briandrum/codes.forchagrin.com/_chapters/chapter-133-department-of-public-service.md

 ## 133.04   Expense account

-(Editor’s note: This section was repealed by Ordinance 1987-53, passed December 14, 1987.)
+(Editor's note: This section was repealed by Ordinance 1987-53, passed December 14, 1987.)

 ## 133.05   Streets and services division and street superintendent